The Ateliers of R. H. Ives Gammell and Richard F. Lack

 Atelier Lack, Inc.

 In 1969 several of Lack’s colleagues asked him to teach life drawing.
 He rented space in a new location and began a weekly evening class.
 Several young men (including a former pupil of Gammell’s) had approached him for more comprehensive instruction and they, along with Tom Mairs became Lack’s first full-time students.
 Basing his teaching methods on principles that he had learned from Gammell, Lack opened Atelier Lack.
 It was incorporated as a small, non-profit studio-school in 1971.
-During the first years it was supported by several grants from the Elizabeth T. Greenshields Memorial Foundation of Montreal, Canada.
+During the first years it was supported by three grants from the Elizabeth T. Greenshields Memorial Foundation of Montreal, Canada.
 In addition to the full-time program, Atelier Lack offered evening classes in painting and drawing for both professionals and avocationalists, taught at first by Lack and later expanded with classes taught by advanced or former students.

 Richard Lack’s Exceptional Artistic Capabilities